tgonda-discovery/k8s-helm-chart/README.md

 The below instructions assumes:
  * That you have a valid kube config file and uses the default context
- * Helm is installed and functional
+ * Helm is installed and functional.

+### Helm
+    We have included some convience scripts for installing helm into a raw GKE cluster.
+     If your cluster already has helm installed, you  only need to install the helm cli on your computer.
+For instructions please see the [Helm github](https://github.com/helm/helm)

+## Installing DivvyCloud

 ### Values file